 In this tutorial, you will learn how to:

 - Triage security alerts

-- Investigate further to determine the root cause and scope of a security incident
+- Investigate a security alert to determine the root cause

 If you don't have an Azure subscription, create a free account before you begin.

 To step through the features covered in this tutorial, you must have Azure Defender enabled.
 You can try Azure Defender at no cost.
 To learn more, see the pricing page.
 The quickstart Get started with Security Center walks you through how to upgrade.

 Security Center provides a unified view of all security alerts.
 Security alerts are ranked based on the severity of the detected activity.

 Triage your alerts from the Security alerts page: